rylanharper/BELRAD/README.md

 </details>

 ## 🦖 Limitations
+There are a few limitations to be aware of:
-This project runs on Gridsome which currently uses Vue 2.
+- This project runs on Gridsome which currently uses Vue 2.
 Please read over the [Gridsome Documention](https://gridsome.org/docs/) for further information.
-The current Vue specific packages are all using Vue 2 so please do not ugrade these to Vue 3.
+- The current Vue specific packages are all using Vue 2 so please do not ugrade these to Vue 3.
 However, you can safely upgrade the other packages that do not use Vue at their core.

-**Gridsome does not support Webpack 5 which means that `sass-loader` and `node-sass` need to remain at their current version**
+*Gridsome does not support Webpack 5 which means that `sass-loader` and `node-sass` need to remain at their current version.*

 ## 🤨 Need Help?
 Reach out on the Gridsome [Discord](https://discord.gg/daeay6n) or the `Discussions` tab